Whitney DeVos is a scholar & translator of 20th & 21st century poetry. She currently works as a Visiting Assistant Professor at Pitzer College.

 After-words by NAFTA (North American Free Translation Agreement), co-translators of Lo común: Gerónimo Sarmiento Cruz (University of Chicago), Whitney DeVos (UC Santa Cruz) & Zane Koss (New York University)

 This event was organized by the ContemPo Centre for Contemporary Poetry & Banglador University as part of the Poetry in Transatlantic Translation: Virtual Colloquium Series.

 A recording of the event in available here.

 4 translations drawn from Valeria Meiller's El mes raro [The Odd Month] won Columbia Journal's 2021 spring contest in the category of translation, judged by Sora Kim-Russell.

-Additional translations from this manuscript have appeared in Chicago Review, Denver Quarterly & AzonaL.
-More excerpts are forthcoming in The Massachusetts Review & ISLE: Interdisciplinary Studies in Literature and Environment.
+Additional translations from this manuscript have appeared in Chicago Review, Denver Quarterly, AzonaL, & The Massachusetts Review.
+Another selection is forthcoming in ISLE: Interdisciplinary Studies in Literature and Environment.

 This multilingual reading, highlighting the Indigenous Languages of the Americas (Náhuatl & Maya K'iche'), originally aired on September 30, 2020 as part of the Annual Alexis Levitin Bilingual Reading Series.

 featuring: Samantha Schnee, Jeannette L. Clariond, Whitney DeVos, Martín Tonalmeyotl, Gabriela Ramirez-Chavez & Rosa Chávez